nobid-consortium/payment-reference-documentation/payment-reference-doc.md

     participant psp as PSP

     Note over psp: Out-of-band payment initiation
+    rect rgb(100, 150, 100)
+    note over wallet, psp: OpenID4VP
-    psp ->> wallet: requesting A2Pay
+    psp ->> wallet: Authorization Request(transaction_data)
+    activate wallet
-    wallet ->> user: ask for approval
+    wallet ->> user: SHOW approval dialoge
     user ->> user: review transaction
     user ->> wallet: approves presentation
-    wallet -->> psp: sending A2Pay'
+    wallet -->> psp: POST Authorization Response(A2Pay')
-    psp -->> wallet: receiving A2Pay' OK
+    psp -->> wallet: RESP receiving A2Pay' OK end
+    wallet -->> user: SHOW presentation status
+    deactivate wallet
-    psp ->> psp: verify A2Pay' and execute transaction wallet ->> psp: query payment status
+    psp ->> psp: verify A2Pay' and execute transaction wallet ->> psp: GET payment status
-    psp -->> wallet: payment status
+    psp -->> wallet: RESP payment status
-    wallet -->> user: payment status
+    wallet -->> user: SHOW payment status
-    psp -->> user: payment status
+    psp -->> user: SHOW payment status
 ```

 Out-of-band payment initiation:
 The payment process is initiated through an out-of-band mechanism, such as a mobile app, online banking portal, or third-party provider.
-1. PSP requests A2Pay:
+1. Authorization Request requesting A2Pay:
-The Payment Service Provider (PSP) sends an authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay credential required for the transaction.
+The Payment Service Provider (PSP) sends an OpenID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay credential required for the transaction.
 Note: *Details of passing the authorization request by reference are omitted for readability reasons.*
 2. Wallet asks user for approval:
 The wallet prompts the user to review and approve the transaction.
 3. User reviews the transaction:
 The user evaluates the details of the transaction to ensure its accuracy and validity.
 4. User approves the presentation:
 After reviewing, the user provides their approval to proceed with the transaction by confirming it in the wallet.
-5. Wallet sends A2Pay' to PSP:
+5. Authorization Response sending A2Pay' to PSP:
-The wallet presents the A2Pay' including the `transaction_data_hashes` along with the authorisation response to the PSP as requested.
+The wallet presents the A2Pay' including the `transaction_data_hashes` along with the OpenID4VP authorization response to the PSP as requested.
 6. PSP acknowledges receipt of A2Pay':
 The PSP confirms that the authorization response with the A2Pay' has been received successfully and sends back the `redirect_uri` and the `payment_status_uri` to the wallet.
 7. PSP verifies A2Pay and executes the transaction: